GooseXP/Amoeba/README.md

-This simple program is intended to explore a linux terminal a
+This simple program is intended to explore a linux terminal